Rolls-Royce cuts profit forecast again, to review dividend

 But the latest setback will intensify questions about the ability of the 131-year-old group to adapt to changing markets.
 The company supplies engines to aeroplanes, ships and for industrial use, having split from the luxury car business of the same name in the 1970s.

-Activist shareholder Value Act built up a stake of over 5 percent in Rolls in July and is rumored to want the company to focus on the aero engine business.
+Activist shareholder Value Act built up a stake of over 5 percent in Rolls in July and is rumoured to want the company to focus on the aero engine business.

 Releasing initial findings of an operating review two weeks early, East said he had already highlighted a number of areas where Rolls could make "fundamental changes".

-He launched a restructuring program to save between 150 million pounds and 200 million pounds ($304 million) a year, streamline senior management and improve decision making.
+He launched a restructuring programme to save between 150 million pounds and 200 million pounds a year, streamline senior management and improve decision making.

 "I believe we're carrying too much fixed cost in certain parts of our business," East, the former head of technology company Arm Holdings, told an investor call on Thursday.